Now, 'Baahubali' Producer Joins Growing Legion Of 'Kantara' Admirers » Glamsham

-Chennai, Oct 23 (IANS) Shobu Yarlagadda, one of the producers of director S. S. Rajamouli’s blockbuster ‘Baahubali’, has showered praise on director Rishab Shetty’s recently released Kannada film ‘Kantara’, saying he was “Mind blown!” by the film.
+Shobu Yarlagadda, one of the producers of director S S Rajamouli’s blockbuster ‘Baahubali’, has showered praise on director Rishab Shetty’s recently released Kannada film ‘Kantara’, saying he was “Mind blown!” by the film.

 Taking to Twitter, Yarlagadda wrote: “Kantara!
 Mind Blown!
 No film has touched me at the core as this film!
 It’s cinematic brilliance!!
 The climax … Oh My God!